 She attended Vanderbilt University, where she says she initially planned on doing something more humanistic in the field, like civil engineering, before switching to electrical engineering.
 This is where she was first introduced to computer programming.

-At every Black Girls Code kickoff event, the girls chant the BGC pledge, says Tecia Marshall, the volunteer lead for the Memphis chapter.
-Marshall, who has been a volunteer for five years, says the girls are always brimming with excitement, with wide smiles plastered on their faces.
+At every Black Girls CODE kickoff event, the girls chant the BGC pledge, says Tecia Marshall, the volunteer lead for the Memphis chapter.
+Marshall, who has been a volunteer since 2014, says the girls are always brimming with excitement, with wide smiles plastered on their faces.

 “Who are we?
 BGC.
 What do we do?
 We change the face of technology.
 Why are we here?
 To innovate, to collaborate, to challenge ourselves.
 How do we do it?
 Through community and self-love.
 What is our purpose?
 To build our own futures.”